milkey-mouse/BamboozLED/README.md

 # BamboozLED

 BamboozLED is a compositor for [Open Pixel Control](http://openpixelcontrol.org/) servers.
 It proxies the commands to another OPC server while adding one additional command that accepts RGBA pixels instead of plain RGB.
-This allows multiple clients to connect and push pixels at the same time with BamboozLED blending each buffer together and sending them to the target server.
+This allows multiple clients to connect and push pixels at the same time with BamboozLED blending each buffer together and sending them to the destination server.

 # Installation

-    git clone --recursive https://github.com/milkey-mouse/bamboozled; cd bamboozled
+    git clone https://github.com/milkey-mouse/bamboozled; cd bamboozled
     make && sudo make install

 ## Running on startup